espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Sacrifice Armor.md

 * * *

 With divine awareness, you twist your body to lessen the impact of an attack.
 Reduce the damage you take by an amount equal to twice your armor's level.
-Your armor becomes [[Broken]], reducing its Hit Points to its Broken Threshold.
+Your armor becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Broken]], reducing its Hit Points to its Broken Threshold.
 If your armor was already damaged, it is destroyed instead.